 In an emergency it is possible to perform a cold restore of a primary node using an archive taken on an RSS and log backups taken either on the RSS or the primary.
-This process is made simpler with the ontape utility but is also feasible with onbar.

-- If using ontape, simply restore the archive and roll forward the log backups as usual, regardless of the origin of these backup elements. - If using onbar the storage manager containing all backup objects must be available on the primary, and you must replace the ixbar file on the primary with the ixbar file from the RSS node before performing the restore.
+Note: The storage manager containing all backup objects must be available on the primary, and you must replace the ixbar file on the primary with the ixbar file from the RSS node before performing the restore.

-Using an archive taken on an RSS node for a warm restore on the primary node is not recommended.
+Attention: Using an archive taken on an RSS node for a warm restore on the primary node is not recommended.